 Many times, addicts will need to make lifestyle changes in order to give themselves a better chance of a successful recovery.
 What this means to you may include a change of residence, finding new non-drug or alcohol-abusing friends, getting a job or changing jobs, adopting more healthy behaviors, and working through family difficulties.
 There may be financial obligations that you will need to tend to, necessitated by your treatment expense, family responsibilities, children’s or spouse’s needs, or others.

 If you’re embarking on a drastically different life, you may want to look into additional training or getting financial assistance to get around temporary shortfalls.
 In any case, you don’t want to walk out of treatment and into the same old circumstances that got you in trouble to begin with.
 You need to prepare yourself.
-You need a plan.
+You need a plan to stay sober.

 In the months and years ahead, you will find yourself becoming more self-confident, more self-assured, and better able to see your unfolding potential.
 This is the best part of recovery – when your clean and sober lifestyle has become part and parcel of who you are.
 You are not defined by your addiction.
 You are who you strive to be.

-To get the most out of treatment for addiction, then, involves giving the most that you can – of yourself, your commitment, enthusiasm, determination, willingness to help others, and belief that you not only have the strength but the ability to change your life for the better.
+To get the most out of sober life, then, involves giving the most.
+You can give of yourself, your commitment, enthusiasm, determination, and willingness to help others.
+You give from your belief that you not only have the strength but the ability to change for the better.

 Go for it.